+In her career as a virologist she dedicated most of her professional life to viral infections of animals that can be transmitted to humans, and that cause poverty and food security issues such as Avian influenza (bird flu), Newcastle disease and Rabies.
 In 2006, at the peak of the H5N1 bird flu panzootic, she provided global leadership by igniting an international debate on the transdisciplinary sharing of influenza virus genetic sequences to improve pandemic preparedness.
 This led to a paradigm shift in the approach to pandemic preparedness, and real-time sharing of genetic data is considered an essential component of the fight against Ebola, Zika, COVID 19 and other epidemic disease threats.

 In 2007 Ilaria Capua was among the awardees of the Scientific American 50 Award for leadership in science policy, and in 2008 she was included among Seed’s Revolutionary Minds series, for her leadership in promoting sharing of information at an international level.
-Other international awards include the most prestigious award in veterinary medicine, the Penn Vet World Leadership in Animal Health Award in 2011, and the Gordon Memorial Medals in 2012.
+Other international awards include the most prestigious award in veterinary medicine, the Penn Vet World Leadership in Animal Health Award in 2011, and the Gordon Memorial Medal in 2012.
 In 2014 she was the recipient of the ESCMID Excellence Award for Clinical Microbiology and Infectious diseases.
-In 2019 she received an honorary PhD from her Alma Mater, University of Perugia.
+In 2019 she received a honorary PhD from her Alma Mater, University of Perugia.

-For over three years (2013-2016) she has also been a Member of the Italian Parliament as Vice President of the Science, Culture, and Education Commission.
-During her years in the legislature, she authored Parliamentary resolutions and amendments related to infectious diseases, namely antimicrobial resistance, epidemic threats (Ebola), and emerging pathogens of plants and animals.
+Prior to joining UF, she was elected as a member of the Chamber of Deputies of the Italian Parliament.
+She served for two and a half years as Vice President of the Science, Culture, and Education Commission.
+During her years in the legislature, she authored Parliamentary resolutions on and amendments related to infectious diseases, namely antimicrobial resistance, pandemic and epidemic threats, and emerging pathogens of plants and animals.

-She developed the vision of Circular Health, which is a natural expansion of the One Health concept.
+She developed the vision of Circular Health which is a natural expansion of the One Health concept.
 Circular Health aims to co–advance the health of humans, animals, plants and the environment by exploiting the big data environment.